 Quaternary ammonium sanitizes dishes by using its positively charged cations to bond with the negatively charged particles of undesirable microbes.
 These sanitizing solutions are often called quaternary ammonium compounds (QACs) or quats.
 Quat does not work as well in hard water.
 Additionally, quat is nonirritating to skin and, since it has detergent-like properties, it can handle more soil than chlorine before it needs to be changed.
 However, quats often do not function well in cold water, making testing an important part of any quaternary ammonium sanitation regimen.
 Quat test paper measures the concentration of the quaternary sanitizer in the water, using a color scale ranging from 0 to 500 ppm.
 This test paper is available in pre-cut strips and in tear-off rolls, usually a light orange color.
 Most quaternary ammonium sanitizers require dilutions of 200 to 500 ppm in water that is at least 75 degrees Fahrenheit, with the dishes submerged for at least 1 minute.

-One of the most common ways of sanitizing dishes is by using one of several chemicals that have been proven to remove microbes such as bacteria.
-The two most commonly used chemicals for sanitizing in a food establishment are chlorine and quaternary ammonium.
-Each one must be used in a specific concentration, and using too little or too much of the chemical in your sanitizing water can be dangerous.
+One of the most common ways of sanitizing dishes is by using, one of several, chemicals that have been proven to remove microbes such as bacteria.
+The two most commonly used chemicals for sanitizing in a food establishments are, chlorine and quaternary ammonium.
+Each one must be used in a specific concentration and using too little or too much of the chemical, in your sanitizing water can be dangerous.
 Test strips must match the solution.
 Bleach uses a white test strip.
 Quaternary Ammonium uses an orange test strip.

 HANDWASHING IS THE MOST IMPORTANT WAY TO PROTECT YOURSELF AND YOUR FELLOW BURNER

 Wash your hands frequently.
-Wash after breaks, when changing gloves, immediately after coughing or sneezing.
-After smoking.
-And when changing food service tasks such as going from chopping vegetables to handling meat, or going from dishwashing or cleaning to food handling.
+Wash after breaks, when changing gloves, immediately after coughing or sneezing and after smoking.
+Will need to wash after changing food service tasks; such as going from chopping vegetables to handling meat or going from dishwashing/cleaning to food handling.

 - Hand sanitizers may be used after hand washing but DO NOT replace proper handwashing.